renebarto/baremetal/doc/01-setting-up-for-development.md

 ### Running from SD card

-The SD card needs certain other files as well, so it's best to unzip the file `tutorial/demo/Netboot.zip`, copy the contents to the SD card, then copy `tutorial/demo/windows/kernel8.img` or `tutorial/demo/linux/kernel8.img` (the functionality is the same) over the existing one.
+The SD card needs certain other files as well, so it's best to unzip the file `tutorial/01-demo/Netboot.zip`, copy the contents to the SD card, then copy `tutorial/01-demo/windows/kernel8.img` or `tutorial/01-demo/linux/kernel8.img` (the functionality is the same) over the existing one.
 Please make sure to eject / sync your SD card first before removing it from the reader.

 Put the SD card in your board, and attach a serial to USB device to the board.
 Then power on the board.

 ### Running using netboot

-The SD card will be created from by unzipping the file `tutorial/demo/Netboot.zip`, and copying the contents to the SD card.
+The SD card will be created by unzipping the file `tutorial/01-demo/Netboot.zip`, and copying the contents to the SD card.
 Please make sure to eject / sync your SD card first before removing it from the reader.

 Put the SD card in your board, and attach a serial to USB device to the board.
 Also make sure the board is attached to the network.
 Then power on the board.